Xtrah/IT2810-P3/README.md

 There are many [different pagination strategies](https://www.apollographql.com/docs/react/pagination/overview/) a server can use.
 We thought offset was intuitive to use with mongodb and [suitable for this project](https://piazza.com/class/ksk8rtnewz56sh?cid=154), even though it can be less effective in [huge datasets](https://stackoverflow.com/questions/55744926/offset-pagination-vs-cursor-pagination).

-### Chakra UI
+### 📚 Chakra UI

 We wanted a component library as it speeds up development giving good looking design fast.
 We chose [Chakra UI](https://chakra-ui.com/) for its built in accessibility.
-It's also easy to set up, uses props so it's easy to customize and it's intuitive to use.
+It's also easy to set up, uses props so it's easy to customize and intuitive to use.

 ### 🧪 Tests using Jest and Cypress